fkj/word-counter/README.md

 ## Implementation
 The program is implemented in Haskell with Cabal.
-It uses the `hashtables` library for fast hash tables and the `text` library for unicode text processing.
+It uses the `hashtables` library for fast hash tables and the `text` library for Unicode text processing.

 The program works in the following stages:
 - Attempt to read the given file, exiting with an error if this is not possible (or if no file is given)